HMS Oakley (L98)

 HMS Oakley was a Type II Hunt-class destroyer of the Royal Navy.
-She was originally to have been named Tickham, however she was renamed after her sister ship Oakley was transferred to Poland and was renamed ORP Kujawiak (L72).
+She was originally to have been named Tickham; however, she was renamed after her sister ship Oakley was transferred to Poland and was renamed ORP Kujawiak (L72).
 She entered service in May 1943, carrying out convoy escort, patrol and anti-shipping attacks for most of the rest of the Second World War.
-She was adopted by the Civil community of Leighton Buzzard in Bedforshire as part of Warship Week in 1942.
+She was adopted by the Civil community of Leighton Buzzard in Bedfordshire as part of Warship Week in 1942.
 In 1957, she was sold to the West German Navy, serving as a training ship for the German Naval Gunnery school until scrapped in 1972.

 Construction

 HMS Oakley was ordered from Yarrows on 20 December 1939, one of 16 Type II Hunt-class destroyers ordered from various shipbuilders on that date, (including two from Yarrows).
 The Hunts were meant to fill the Royal Navy's need for a large number of small destroyer-type vessels capable of both convoy escort and operations with the fleet.
 The Type II Hunts differed from the earlier ships in having increased beam in order to improve stability and carry the ships' originally intended armament.